 Pierre-Yves, what does it feel like to play these pieces?
 How do you respond to the idea of compositions that impose some limitations/restrictions on what you play?

-Pierre-Yves Martel: We had the chance to play these pieces twice in November 2019 — in two concert settings (at Christoph's atelier in Basel and in Ulrichsberg, Austria) and a couple weeks later, in Geneva, which is when the recording session took place.
+Pierre-Yves Martel: We had the chance to play these pieces twice in November 2019 — in two concert settings (at Christoph's atelier in Basel and in Ulrichsberg, Austria) and a few months later, in Geneva, which is when the recording session took place.
 I remember the pieces feeling and sounding quite different from one performance to the next.
 As we became familiar with the material, the pieces settled and became more poised with each performance.
 Lots of discussion was had in between each performance, on how we could be more precise with the given indications to ensure we had a common understanding of each composition.
 Imposing restrictions on my playing has always been a central aspect of my music making, so working with Christoph and Cyril is quite a natural and enjoyable process as they share these similar approaches.

 What was the recording session like?
 Did anything interesting or unexpected crop up that shaped the release in some way?

 CB: I am a member of the Insubordinations Collective that has a recording studio in Geneva called ‘Insub.studio’.
 In the past four years we've recorded an impressive amount of great sessions, such as the first album of this trio, ‘tse’, the double album ‘places and pages’ by Ryoko Akama, pieces by Stefan Thut, Taku Sugimoto, and obviously the pieces I composed hand in hand with d'incise.